Community Dojo

 Keep group leader relationships strong.
 Your positive energy will infuse the group.

-Use healthy community management tactics to spark engagement.
+Use healthy tactics to spark engagement.

 Marketing is hard, but if you have the right people engaged, word of mouth goes a long way.